80 best kitchen hacks

 Leave your fruit always in sight and ready to eat.
 If you have a bowl of cherries in the fridge, a few slices of watermelon or melon or bananas in the fruit bowl on the counter, you'll want to eat a lot more.

-If you have just washed the strainer and need to use it to sift dry ingredients, use the hair dryer.
-Hot air is much more effective than dishcloths, which will not remove the moisture completely (which would make the flour, cocoa or icing sugar stick).
+If you have just washed the strainer and need to use it to sift dry ingredients, use the hairdryer.
+Hot air is much more useful than dishcloths, which will not eradicate the moisture (which would make the flour, cocoa or icing sugar stick).

-This was a long list nbut we hope these hacks help you save time in the kitchen and make your cooking experience pleasant.
+This was a long list, but we hope these 80 best kitchen hacks help you save time in the kitchen and make your cooking experience pleasant.